Key Exchange

 Key Exchange is a 1985 American romantic comedy film directed by Barnet Kellman and starring Brooke Adams as Lisa.
 The film is based on a play by Kevin Wade.
 The film was released by 20th Century Fox on August 14, 1985.

 Plot

-A young woman wishes to get her boyfriend to commit to her, yet the most she can manage to do is get him to exchange apartment keys.
+A young woman named Lisa wishes to get her boyfriend to commit to her, yet the most she can manage to do is get him to exchange apartment keys.